 In our annual engagement survey our staff voted us as a great place to work and we hope if you join us that you’ll agree.
 We believe the family atmosphere in SSE is due to the happy and motivated people who work with us who share our values.
 As safety is always top of our agenda we’re keen to find people who are safety conscious and act as “their brother’s keeper”.
 We also strive for excellence and to be the best at everything we do so we’ll encourage you to be imaginative, share your good ideas and work to a high standard.
 We support and value great teamwork so we ask that you’re reliable, dependable and enthusiastic and enjoy working with others in an open and honest way.
 As an Apprentice you’re the future of SSE.
 Bring your energy to make sure that future is a bright one!

 You’ll have the chance to choose where you would prefer to be based and it’s important you’re able to arrive at your chosen depot/office on time each day.
 Our core hours range from 08:00 to 17:00 daily but these may vary depending on the project you’re working on or if you’re at college.
-If you are required to travel to a work location out with that you are based, travel and accommodation expenses will be covered by the company.
+If you are required to travel to a work location other than where you are based, travel and accommodation expenses will be covered by the company.

 Our aim is to have the right people in the right place at the right time so our recruitment process is designed to select the best people for the roles, and to identify those who are most likely to complete their apprenticeship successfully.
 Our Apprenticeships are very popular, with around 5,000 applicants each year, so you can help us by putting as much thought and relevant information into your application as you can.
 Like Helen, aim high so that you stand out from the crowd.
 We’ll use this information to decide if you’ll be invited to participate in our selection process.
 This will involve assessments and practical tests to determine if you have the appropriate skills and abilities to be an apprentice.
 Due to the large number of candidates sitting assessments, we may hold assessment centres regionally.
 You might have to travel to participate but our team will be on hand to guide you through the process and answer any questions you may have.
 Our Apprenticeships are available at a number of different locations across the UK and, if you’re successful as a result of the assessments, you’ll be invited for interview with managers working in the relevant business area.
 Wherever possible, we try to arrange interviews at an office or site local to where you’ll be working.
 This will be your opportunity to shine and we hope you’ll do well.